openpnp/openpnp/GcodeDriver.md

 * units

     The units of measure that is used by the controller.
 Millimeters is most common, although Inches is supported as well.
+This is primarily used internally to convert location data before sending moveTo commands.

 * max-feed-rate